Nonlinear Classical Fields: As summary

-This article contains few news.
+This article is grounded on the "bootstrap" idea and contains few news.
 The coherence condition and the direct solution of Dirac equation are technical tools.
 The w-field conception is physical assumption and it is working.
 Remark that any field has this w-field as shadow.
 We may regard this model as a description of virtual states in classical physics, especially if the local four impulse take as potential of w-field.
 However, in quantum field theory the local four impulse is the variable of integration but not the potential of a field.

 The methods for elimination of the divergences of classical theory may be different \cite{p}.
 For electromagnetic field the continual extension of classical field theory is almost trivial.
 For nucleus forces in simplest case the situation is even simpler than for electromagnetic field.
 However, for mechanical medium the model is not extension, it is another way and by this or other manner this needs doing because the mechanical interaction travel with finite velocity.